 They have long since been companions for fishermen and hunters; these days they are also very good at water rescue.
 Outside of work, they make splendid family pets with their gentle and loving temperament.
 Their patience makes them a good choice for families with children.
 They have a deep loyalty to their humans, making them great watchdogs.

 These dogs are fairly active and will need a lot of exercise every day.
-It’s a great idea to bring them swimming whenever you can, especially in the summer months where it won’t be too hard to keep up with them at the lake!
+It’s a great idea to bring them swimming whenever you can, especially in the summer months when it won’t be too hard to keep up with them at the lake!
 These dogs enjoy cold weather, so expect that they will always want to play even when it’s snowing.

 German Shepherds are one of the more popular breeds in the world.
 They handle the cold very well thanks to their thick double coat.
 German Shepherds are also notorious shedders, due to their thick and dense coats.
 Expect to spend plenty of time grooming this pup during shedding seasons.